krateoplatformops/krateo-docs/design/one-pager-definition-krateo-module-template-deployment.md

 ### Krateo Module

-A self-consistent group of tools that need to be installed in Krateo.
+A self-consistent set of tools that allow Krateo to deliver new functionalities.
+A module doesn't require inputs from the UI via form (aka [Krateo Template](#krateo-template)).

 #### Krateo Module deep dive into technical definition

-An example of a Krateo Module can be *krateo-module-ui*, which will contain the frontend, different microservice backends and other components like the (Eventrouter)[https://github.com/krateoplatformops/eventrouter].
+An example of a Krateo Module can be *krateo-module-ui*, which will contain the frontend, different microservice backends and other components like the [Eventrouter](https://github.com/krateoplatformops/eventrouter).
 Another example can be *krateo-module-argocd*, which will contain ArgoCD helm chart or operator for Openshift, *argocd-api* (to return plain data) and *argocd-app* (to convert plain data for the frontend).

 *An helm chart should install only one tool as it represents the packaging for microservice manifests.* This means that an Helm chart is not a feasible way to package a Krateo Module.

 A Krateo Module is represented by a [Crossplane claim](https://docs.crossplane.io/v1.10/concepts/composition/#claiming-composite-resources) and is packaged via OCI image.

-When a Krateo Module manifest is applied to the Kubernetes cluster, the related (Configuration Package)[https://docs.crossplane.io/v1.10/concepts/packages/#configuration-packages] is applied and then a claim is generated from the Krateo Module specs and applied.
+When a Krateo Module manifest is applied to the Kubernetes cluster, the related [Configuration Package](https://docs.crossplane.io/v1.10/concepts/packages/#configuration-packages) is applied and then a claim is generated from the Krateo Module specs and applied.

 *It is not possible to use a pre-defined claim because it cannot be packaged via OCI image.
 This means that every spec for the claim must be specified in the Module specs.*

 More details in a related issue.

 ### Krateo Template

+A form that guides to user via Krateo UI to build specifications for a Krateo Deployment.

+#### Krateo Template deep dive into technical definition

+An example of a Krateo Template can be *krateo-template-fireworksapp*.

 ### Krateo Deployment